cfsghost/lantern/README.md

 # Lantern

-An isomorphic web application built with modern technologies, which contains basic functionality, fundamental design and workable architecture.
+An isomorphic web application built with "Universal JavaScript" and modern technologies, which contains basic functionality, fundamental design and workable architecture.
 Good to be used to create your project quickly.

 The architecture design was already done for isomorphic.
 The views and frontend stuffs which are implemented with React can be rendered on server-side and client-side both and using the same configuration of routes.
 The good news is, there is no need to learn anti-pattern flux framework(e.g., redux) for isomorphic.
 Lantern provided an easy way for developers who are already familar with flux pattern.